TAX FAQs for Individuals

 If I overpay my taxes, can I get a refund?

 Yes.
 The refund amount will be figured on your Mason tax return.
-You may have the amount credited to your next year's estimate or, if the amount is over $3, you may request a refund check.
+You may have the amount credited to your next year's estimate or, if the amount is over $3(for tax year 2015 and prior), you may request a refund check.
+Beginning tax year 2016, the amount of overpayment refunded or credited to the next year is $10.
 A 1099-G form will be filed with the IRS for all refunds credited or issued and the amount will also be reported to the city where you reside (if not Mason).

 Can I get an extension of the filing deadline?